Very rarely seen Dhakai Kashida Silk embroidery Square Textile

 [Muga is a highly prized naturally colored golden silk thread that is available mainly in Assam, Bihar and around and is one of the few yarns that gets more lustrous upon usage]

-Has holes and edge wear - will do well with a backing cloth.
+Has minor wear and holes - will do well with a backing cloth.

-Estimated to be from the late 1800s from Dhaka in undivided India, now in Bangladesh
+Estimated to be from the early 1900s from Dhaka in undivided India, now in Bangladesh

 This item has spent a lifetime being used for the purpose of its creation with the original artist/user.Signs of this life lived heartily may be present on the piece in the form of stains, thread loss, loose threads, holes, tears, color run and other imperfections.Therefore the condition must be assumed to be “not” perfect.
 More photos of such imperfections will be provided on request.

 SUBSCRIBE NOW FOR INVITATIONS TO COMPLIMENTARY CONSULTATIONS, PREVIEWS & TALKS